ArchiveBox/ArchiveBox/README.md

 ./archive.py ~/Downloads/bookmark_export.html   # replace with the path to your export file from step 1
 ```

+**3. Done!**

 You can open `service/index.html` to view your archive.  (favicons will appear next to each title once it has finished downloading)

+If you want to host your archive somewhere to share it with other people, see the [Publishing Your Archive](#publishing-your-archive) section below.

 If you have any trouble, see the [Troubleshooting](#troubleshooting) section at the bottom.
 If you'd like to customize options, see the [Configuration](#configuration) section.